 Mwanza Programme Unit

-Plan Tanzania’s Mwanza Programme Unit is located in the Mwanza region on the shores of Victoria, the second largest lake in the world.
-The region’s population is estimated to be 2,900,000 people, and nearly 90% of them depend on agriculture, mainly for subsistence.
+Plan’s Mwanza programme unit is located in the Mwanza region on the shores of Lake Victoria, the second largest lake in the world.
+The vast majority of the population depend on agriculture, mainly for subsistence.

-Plan Tanzania works to ensure the good health of children and communities.
-We train children, their families and communities in good health practices – covering areas such as HIV and AIDS, nutrition and disease prevention; build the capacity of professional and non-professional health workers; distribute subsidised mosquito nets, and construct and rehabilitate health centres.
+Plan works to ensure good health for children and their communities.
+Plan trains children, their families and communities on good health practices – covering areas such as HIV/Aids, nutrition and disease prevention; builds the capacity of professional and non-professional health workers; distributes subsidised mosquito nets, and construction of health centres.